yoeswin/MEDS-firebase/README.md

 * admin login-update and edit details
 * logout

-Using firebase authentication databse and analytics.
+Using firebase ,authentication ,database and analytics.